Lawyer Profile Detail

 Mr. Tanner’s practice also focuses on patent infringement actions relating to pharmaceuticals.
 His significant efforts include AbbVie Corporation and others’ litigation against Janssen Inc. involving the biologic drug STELARA®.
 His past work for AbbVie Corporation and AbbVie Inc. involves litigation in respect of a treatment for Hepatitis C virus (T-1330-15, T-1332-15 and T-1990-15).

 Beyond pharmaceutical litigation, Mr. Tanner has actively represented clients in oil & gas patent infringement cases.
-He was counsel for Wenzel Downhole Tools at the Federal Court of Appeal and in numerous cases pending before the Federal Court relating to downhole drilling and SAGD processes for the recovery of bitumen.
+He was counsel for Wenzel Downhole Tools at the Federal Court of Appeal and in numerous cases pending before the Federal Court relating to downhole drilling and SAGD processes for the recovery of bitumen including for MEG Energy.
+Mr. Tanner’s continuing efforts for Aux Sable relate to patented technology on the transportation of natural gas.

-Mr. Tanner has also represented clients in patent infringement actions relating to consumer products (as counsel for Costco Wholesale, Wal-Mart Canada and Canadian Tire), life sciences (as counsel for Fresh Headies Internet Sales), machinery (as counsel for Beverly Turf Farms and John Vanderwoude Sod Farms) and paper products (as counsel for Kimberly-Clark).
+Mr. Tanner has also represented clients in patent infringement actions relating to consumer products (as counsel for Costco Wholesale, Wal-Mart Canada and Canadian Tire), Internet Protocol (“IP”) television (as counsel for Bell Canada and TELUS), life sciences (as counsel for Fresh Headies Internet Sales) and machinery (as counsel for Beverly Turf Farms and John Vanderwoude Sod Farms).

 Mr. Tanner received his Honours Co-operative Biochemistry (Biotechnology option) BSc from the University of Waterloo in 2001, and his JD from the University of Toronto Law School in 2005.
 He was called to the Ontario bar in 2006.